 That said, if you have multiple years left on your mortgage, you’ll have to pay a prepayment penalty, which compensates your lender for breaking the mortgage term early.
 Each lender calculates their prepayment penalty differently, so to find out what yours might be, call your lender and ask.
 You’ll need to weigh the pros of lowering your monthly payment with the cons of the prepayment penalty to determine if this is a wise decision in the long run.

-If you’re thinking about refinancing, a good place to start is an online mortgage brokerage that makes getting the most competitive mortgage rate easy.
-With a single search, you can compare mortgage interest rates in real-time, estimate your mortgage penalty charges, and if needed, get advice from a broker on whether refinancing makes financial sense.
-The best mortgage rates tend to come from reputable online mortgage brokers.
+If you’re thinking about refinancing, a good place to start is Breezeful — an online mortgage brokerage that makes getting the most competitive mortgage rate easy.
+With a single search, you can compare mortgage interest rates from 30+ lenders, and if needed, get advice from a broker on whether refinancing makes financial sense.

 Ask For a Blended Mortgage Rate